 This decade started with the wave of big data.
-Big data technologies have made it possible to manage and process data-volumes and data-velocity of the order that was considered impossible earlier.
-Big data technologies have been used in several domains like social-media, retail, advertising and finance.
-Here we will discuss about its application in telecom segment.
+Big data technologies have made it possible to manage and process data volumes and data velocity in an order that was considered impossible earlier.
+Big data technologies have been used in several domains, such as social media, retail, advertising, and finance.
+Here, we will discuss their application in the telecom segment.

 At a broad level, three things are required to apply big data analytics to a system.
 First of all, one requires access to the data which needs to be analyzed.
-Second requirement is knowledge of the domain (e.g. telecom domain).
-Third requirement is knowledge of data sciences.
-In telecom, telecom service provider has access to most of the data involved.
-Here we will discuss various usecases of big data analytics that a telecom service provider can deploy to churn out the hidden information (or insight) within its network data and subscriber data.
+The second requirement is knowledge of the domain (e.g., telecom domain).
+The third requirement is knowledge of data sciences.
+In telecom, the telecom service provider has access to most of the data involved.
+Here, we will discuss various use cases of big data analytics that a telecom service provider can deploy to churn out the hidden information (or insight) within its network data and subscriber data.

 A network infrastructure put in place to provide voice and/or data connectivity using wireless or wireline technologies is referred as telecom network.
 2G/3G (wireless) based voice and data connectivity is an example of telecom service.
 DSL based data connectivity is another example of telecom service.
 In this article, wireless mobile network is taken as an example.